🎯 Big picture

 Because carbocations are inherently unstable, they will rearrange if a more stable form is possible.

-Always check for potential rearrangements, especially hydride shifts or alkyl shifts, if a more stable carbocation can form nearby.
+Always check for potential rearrangements, especially hydride shifts or methyl shifts, if a more stable carbocation can form nearby.

 Step 4: Identify the beta-hydrogens